 One Essex Court has a long established reputation for pre-eminence in banking work, with a considerable depth of talent available at all levels of seniority.
-Members regularly advise domestic and international banks (both retail and investment), financial institutions, hedge funds, corporate entities and private clients on a wide range of complex transactions, structures and regulation.
+Ranked in Band 1 for Banking and Finance in both Chambers UK and The Legal 500, members regularly advise domestic and international banks (both retail and investment), financial institutions, hedge funds, corporate entities and private clients on a wide range of complex transactions, structures and regulation.

-Barristers here regularly advise on the listing rules of the UK Lisitng Authority (UKLA) and the International Swaps and Derivatives Association (ISDA) Master Agreement and related documentation, and the expertise of members covers a variety of financial instruments and arrangements including syndicated loans, security structures, collateralised debt obligations, debt restructuring, swaps and derivatives, contracts for difference, letters of credit, mortgages, guarantees, bonds and commodity trading.
+Expertise covers a broad spectrum of financial instruments and arrangements including syndicated loans, security structures, collateralised debt obligations, cryptocurrency, debt restructuring, swaps and derivatives (including ISDA swaps), contracts for difference, letters of credit, mortgages, guarantees, bonds and commodity trading.

-One Essex Court has long history of major banking litigation, which has meant significant involvements in cases flowing from the collapse of BCCI, Northern Rock, Kaupthing Bank and Lehman Brothers, as well as major engagements as a result of ‘rouge traders’ at Sumitomo Bank and Barings Bank, and complex financial work dealing with the fallout from the Madoff frauds.
-Counsel here also appeared for a number of the UK retail banks in the OFT ‘bank charges’ litigation, which was concerned with whether charges levied by banks on customers could be tested for fairness.
+In addition to more recent work, One Essex Court has a long history of major banking litigation involvements.
+That has included significant mandates in cases flowing from the collapse of BCCI, Northern Rock, Kaupthing Bank and Lehman Brothers, as well as major engagements as a result of ‘rouge traders’ at Sumitomo Bank and Barings Bank, and complex financial work dealing with the fallout from the Madoff frauds.